fibo/zeroconf-redux/README.md

 }
 ```

-You may want to customize it, for more details see [babel-preset-env].
+You may want to customize it, for more details see [@babel/preset-env].

 ### Browserslist